 These constant updates and efforts to match users' requests are what keeps SEO experts and companies scrambling to stay on top of the search results.
 Despite these updates, there are always plenty of ways to achieve top results and remain in the top spot.
 To achieve and maintain this, however, you'll need a strong SEO strategy and accurate analytic metrics to keep your website ranking well.
 For starters, it'll help to understand how Google crawls websites and what the search engine looks for when determining which results to draw for any given search query.
 Let's take a look.

 How Google Search Results are Ranked

 Though no one may know exactly how Google determines which websites and pages get the top results, Google does provide plenty of insight and, therefore, SEO experts have a pretty good idea of what ranks and what doesn't.
 In fact, any SEO will tell you Google actually uses approximately 200 ranking factors to determine results.
 While some of these are proven factors, many are simply speculations and assumptions.
 Regardless, we are aware of the main ranking factors, and there's plenty of them.
 Here are the top factors Google uses to determines its search results:

-Inbound Links: Both the quality and quantity of inbound links are a major ranking factor for Google search results.
-Inbound links, which are links to your site from an external site, give your site more authority, especially when the links stems from a strong or well-known website.
+- Inbound Links: Both the quality and quantity of inbound links are a major ranking factor for Google search results.
+Inbound links, also known as backlinks, are links to your site from an external site, which give your site more authority, especially when the links stem from a strong or well-known website.

 Contact your StatCounter Growth Expert for a free 30 minute consultation